There are many types of heart disease. Here's where to get quick facts on each one -- including warning signs and symptoms.

 An enlarged heart (cardiomegaly) can have various causes.
 But it's usually caused by high blood pressure (hypertension) or coronary artery disease.

 You know there's nothing funny about a heart attack.
 There's a lot more to learn.
-Here's what you need to know: no more, no less.
+Get the facts here.

 Irregular heart rhythm -- arrhythmia -- is when your heart doesn't keep up a good beat.
 Learn what it means here.

-It's the most common kind of irregular heart beat.
-Here's where to find out what it is, and what to do about it.
+It's the most common kind of irregular heartbeat.
+Find out what is happening when your heart beats irregularly, and what to do about it.

 Irregular heart rhythms can cause the pumping function of the heart to fail.
 See how.